Exploratory research

 According to Stebbins (2001) "Social Science exploration is a broad-ranging, purposive, systematic prearranged undertaking designed to maximize the discovery of generalizations leading to description and understanding".
 His influential book argues that exploratory research should not use confirmatory mechanisms like hypotheses.
 It should be qualitative and rely on inductive research methods like grounded theory introduced by Glaser and Strauss Qualitative exploratory research which use inductive approach do not use priori theorizing or build on previous research.
 Casula, Rangarajan and Shields (2020) argue that exploratory research should not be limited to inductive approaches.
 They propose the working hypothesis is a useful framework for deductive exploratory research that should be part of the social scientist's tool bag.

-Exploratory research can add quality and insightful information to a study, and is vital to a study.
-It allows for the researcher to be creative in order to gain the most insight on a subject.
-Next, an outside audience will be used for this research, so it is a good opportunity for the researcher to know what works or what is not a productive method to use.
-Third, it allows for a better understanding on what a research team's objectives should be throughout the duration of a project.
-Having this information in mind will be beneficial to anyone conducting research from outside sources.
+Exploratory research can gain insight and information for a study without restrictions of scientific rigger.
+An outside audience will be used for this research; researchers use this as an opportunity to learn which methods are most productive.
+It also clarifies research team's objectives throughout the duration of a project.

 Regardless of what field research needs to be done in, exploratory research can be used in a multitude of fields.
 However, as a result of this it is important to acknowledge how the different fields will impact any research that will be conducted.
 Comparing and contrasting different techniques, such as secondary research, discussions, or qualitative research through focus groups, surveys or case studies will be useful to observe.
 Within exploratory research, the Internet allows for research methods that are more interactive in nature.
 For example: